charlietriplett/OpenA11yEngineer/_checklist-web/skip-link.md

 order: 1

 keyboard:
+  tab: |
+    Focus moves to the skip link
-  skip-links: |
+  enter: |
-    Focus moves directly to the landmark
+    Activates the link, focus/tabindex moves directly to the landmark
   tab: |
     Links and buttons within the landmark are focusable